-It is clarified that the top inside edges of the rim of the circle and of the stop board are considered to be part of the top of the rim and stop board respectively.
+It is clarified that the top inside edges of the rim of the circle and of the stop board are considered to be part of the top of the rim and stop board, respectively.
 This means that should an athlete make contact with the top inside edge of either the rim or the stop-board then they will be considered thereby to have made a failure.

-The addition of the Note to Rule 32.14.2 of the Technical Rules applies to rotational techniques used by athletes in Shot Put, Discus Throw or Hammer Throw.
+The addition of the Note to Rule 32.14.2 of the Technical Rules about the first rotation applies to rotational techniques used by athletes in Shot Put, Discus Throw or Hammer Throw.
 It should be interpreted that any "incidental" touch of the top of the rim or the ground outside in respect of the back half of the circle during the first rotation should not, of itself, be regarded as a failure.
-However it is clear that any technique which thereby obtains an advantage through leverage or propulsion would constitute a failure.
+The other addition confirms that the intent of Rule 32.14.2 is to respect the purpose of the circle's or runway's limits so that the athlete complies by remaining in the circle or runway until they exit correctly.
+It is, unless they overbalance, only the position of their feet / shoes which is critical.
+It is not relevant, if the top of the rim or, in the case of Javelin Throw, the throwing arc or lines marking the runway, the ground outside or the top of the stopboard is touched by a loose shoelace or the like or for example a cap or piece of jewellery falling from the athlete's body during the trial.